A fair, smart and flexible energy system

 - Joined-up communications reflecting real motivations and barriers.

 People want to engage with flexibility, but they need confidence it will work for them.
-By linking the rollout of smart meters with a strong, consumer-led flexibility framework, we can create an energy system that is smarter, fairer, and inclusive – delivering real benefits to everyone, not just early adopters.
+By linking the rollout of smart meters with a strong, consumer-led flexibility framework, we can create an energy system that is smarter, fairer and inclusive – delivering real benefits to everyone, not just early adopters.